BerenMillidge/Eyelink_xml_parser/README.md

 How to use:

-On the commandline type: "python eyelink_xml_parser.py "$path-to-directory-containing-xml-files$" "$name-of-results-file-you-   want$" "$csv-file-separator$"
+On the commandline type: "python eyelink_xml_parser.py "path-to-directory-containing-xml-files" "name-of-results-file-you-want" "csv-file-separator"

 The last two arguments are optional.
 By default the name of results file will be "Tokens", and the default csv separator is a tab.